MarkoSterk/beta_cell_analysis_suite/README.md

 Output of this analysis is saved in the "results/{EXPERIMENT_NAME}/" folder in files:
 "average_islet_activity_parameters.txt", "cellular_activity_parameters.txt" and "cell_parameters_box_plots.png".

+## 99: Save current configuration data to experiment folder
+This step saves the current data to the results folder of the analysis.
+This can be useful to compare or share configurations.

+## exit: Exit the program
+This options exits the program.

+## options: Prints available options
+This option prints all available options to the screen (again)

 ## References
 The procedures in this suite were previously used in the following research articles: